 You will find that I refer to the cross of Jesus quite frequently when I preach.
 Maybe I have been profoundly influenced by St. Paul: I preach Christ Jesus and Him crucified.
 (See 1 Cor.
 2:2 and 1 Cor.
 1:23)

-In our church building, in particular, I will point to the image of the crucified Jesus which is located to my right (to the congregation’s left) side.
-While we have an image of the resurrected Jesus in the sanctuary, as did my last parish, I really must confess that I am not quite there yet in my own spiritual life.
+Typically, I will point to the image of the crucified Jesus.
+While some churches have an image of the resurrected Jesus in the sanctuary, as did my last parish, I really must confess that I am not quite there yet in my own spiritual life.
 I relate better to the crucified Jesus who truly knew suffering and experienced death.
 Intellectually, I know that JESUS IS RISEN, and I certainly preach Him as risen from the dead.
 However, whether it be in my personal chapel in the rectory, or in the church itself, I look to the crucified Jesus—to the crucifix—more often than not.

 Each day I see suffering in the world.
 I turn on the evening news, read the newspaper or find an article on the internet.
 So many of the stories involve tragedy: a plane going down, a hurricane, a wild fire, a flood, war, violence, murder, etc. I see people suffering and dying.
 I visit the hospital and I find someone extremely sick with family members surrounding him or her in tears.
 I visit the homebound.
 I celebrate a funeral Mass.
 Get the picture?

 Jesus knew suffering.
 Meditating on the sorrowful mysteries of the Holy Rosary, making the Stations of the Cross, reading an account of Jesus’ passion in the Sacred Scriptures, looking at a crucifix, all tell me that Christ can relate to the pain and suffering of humanity.